winston053790/react-firebase-notification/README.md

     npm install
     ```

-3. Ask a teammate for their `.env` and place it in the root folder.

-4. Next, you can start the development server (if you are a developer).
+3. Next, you can start the development server (if you are a developer).

     ```shell
     npm run start
     ```

-    The website should be accessible at http://localhost:8000/.
+    The website should be accessible at http://localhost:3000/.

-5. ##### For use in production build and serve the project using following commands
+4. ##### For use in production build and serve the project using following commands

     ```shell
     npm run build